 - Contact a composer

 In other words, the earlier you involve a human being in your search the better.
-Algorithms and browsers are great and all but this is all down to how these assets are labelled and then found, so if you can talk to someone, whether that’s a catalogue curator or an author, you will have the opportunity to better explain the mood and style of your project and find the perfect match.
+Algorithms and browsers are great and all but your search is limited by the relative accuracy of tags and track descriptions, so if you can talk to someone, whether it’s a catalogue curator or an author, you will have the opportunity to better explain the mood and style of your project and find the perfect match.
 And if that track doesn’t exist yet, it can always be made from scratch.

 Do you need help finding the right music for your project?
 Send me a message.